Yandex Cloud

 You will see the backup ID in the ID column.
 The CREATED AT column shows the backup completion time in yyyy-mm-dd hh:mm:ss format.

-2. Request creating a cluster from a backup:
+2. Send the following request to create a cluster from a backup:

 yc managed-opensearch cluster restore --backup-id <backup_ID>